weijiekoh/mobile_montgomery/README.md

 # Montgomery multiplication benchmarks

-This repo contains implementations and benchmarks of Montgomery multiplication algorithms, and benchmarks for non-WASM platforms.

-The goal is to find the most suitable algorithm and implementation for mobile devices, particulary those which implement NEON instructions.
+What is the fastest way to perform Montgomery multiplication for large prime fields on ARM-based mobile devices?
+To find the answer, this repo implements and benchmarks various Montgomery multiplication algorithms.

 ## Install requirements